Ephigenia/mite-cli/README.md

     NO_COLOR mite-cli list last_month --project-id 1234 --columns=date,note,duration --format md | md-to-pdf > "./time-entries-$(date +%Y%m%d).pdf"

-The call to md-to-pdf can be improved by adding custom stylesheets, templates for headers and footers and can be adjusted to your needs.
+`md-to-pdf` can be improved by adding custom stylesheets, templates for headers and footers and can be adjusted to your needs.

 Other Projects